 Representing action-based inquiry into ideas about oversaturation and resolving conflict- my interdisciplinary work is an accumulation + reduction, an appropriation and infiltration of the daily grind that happens over a significant period of time.
-Objects exist as if reams of information gathered from the insides (of walls and body), random magazines found in waiting rooms, focused research and reading (whether it’s Ian Bogost’s Alien Phenomenology, Sianne Ngai’s Ugly Feelings, or Arielle Greenberg’s Gurlesque) could become thing-like.
+Objects exist as if reams of information gathered from the insides (of walls and body), random magazines found in waiting rooms, focused research, journaling and reading (whether it’s Ian Bogost’s Alien Phenomenology, Sianne Ngai’s Ugly Feelings, or Arielle Greenberg’s Gurlesque) could become thing-like.

 “The density and condensation of tiny ontology has a flip side: something is always something else, too: a gear in another mechanism, a relation in another assembly, a part in another whole.
 Within the black hole-like density of being, things undergo an expansion.
 The ontological equivalent of the Big Bang rests within every object.
 Being expands.”